emberjs/rfcs/text/0811-element-modifiers.md

 an additional library to be able to define custom modifiers.

-This RFC seeks to fill this gap in Ember.js' development mental model by providing `ember-modifier` in the blueprint.
+This RFC seeks to fill this gap in Ember.js' development mental model by providing `ember-modifier` in the blueprint. `ember-modifier` will be added to `devDependencies`, same as e.g. @glimmer/component.

 A basic element modifier is defined with the type of `modifier`.
 For example these paths would be global element modifiers in an application: